 Also read: Does travel help in improving mental health?

 The Science Of Ecotherapy

-Ecotherapy sessions often follow a structure that involve types of talking therapy like cognitive behavioural therapy (CBT).
-A group of researchers at the University of Essex found that in a group of people battling depression, 90 per cent felt a higher level of self-esteem after a walk through a country park.
+Ecotherapy sessions often follow a structure that involves types of talking therapy like cognitive behavioural therapy (CBT).
+A group of researchers at the University of Essex found that in a group of people battling depression, 90 percent felt a higher level of self-esteem after a walk through a country park.
 Further, almost three-quarters reported feeling less depressed.
-Another survey by the same team of researchers found that 94 per cent of people with mental illnesses believed that being out amidst nature put them in a more positive mood.
+Another survey by the same team of researchers found that 94 percent of people with mental illnesses believed that being out amidst nature put them in a more positive mood.

 What Comprises Ecotherapy?

 Ecotherapy includes a range of methods to help individuals cope with their mental health troubles.
 Prolonged periods in the wilderness, gardening, meditation, and yoga in open spaces are some examples of exposure to nature that helps people concentrate on the here and now.
 The aim of ecotherapy is to also eliminate overstimulating someone’s mind and lead them to a space of complete relaxation.
 An environment of solitude with the absence of external pressure is crucial to helping people feel that they have better control over their lives which in turn boosts their self-esteem.